awslabs/voice-powered-analytics/reinvent2018/README-Alexav2.md

 ![](./../media/images/Alexa_Lab_v2_29.png)

 5. You can have an entire conversation with your skill with the Service Simulator.
 Try the following commands:
-- *"what is my reinvent twitter sentiment"*
+- *"what is my reinvent twitter sentiment"* .  **NOTE: You must repeat Step 4 each time before Step 5 is invoked**
 <details>
 <summary><strong>Service Simulator Tips</strong></summary>